Chao-Xi/jxazurebook/docs/az104/11monitor.md

 **Application Insights** is a **full-stack monitoring solution** for applications that allow to **gather data from the client-side, the server-side, and our dependencies**, so that **have tons of telemetry data streamed into a single pane for developers to be able to view that data**, so that **it can drive the development of our applications in a positive direction that increases the performance and the user-base for our applications**.

+### Runtime instrumentation

-Runtime instrumentation, which is to be our codeless approach with Application Insights, where don't have to use any specific packages inside of our application code to implement the Application Insights resource.
+**Runtime instrumentation, which is to be our codeless approach with Application Insights, where don't have to use any specific packages inside of our application code to implement the Application Insights resource.**

+#### build-time instrumentation

-The build-time instrumentation is a coded approach with Application Insights, going to implement the SDK for Application Insights into our application's code and then we're going to pass the instrumentation key as an environment variable in our applications, use the application to gather as much data as possible
+The build-time instrumentation is a coded approach with Application Insights, **going to implement the SDK for Application Insights into our application's code and then we're going to pass the instrumentation key as an environment variable in our applications,** use the application to gather as much data as possible

 ### Summary from Chatgpt

 1. Overview of Application Insights:
-   - Application Insights is a full-stack application monitoring solution focused on developers and supported by any instrumented application.
+   - **Application Insights is a full-stack application monitoring solution focused on developers and supported by any instrumented application**.
    - It provides a repository for events and metrics data, allowing monitoring of user usage and interaction with the application.

 2. Features of Application Insights:
    - Metrics: Live metrics for real-time understanding of application performance.
    - Alerts: Allows alerting on metrics or events to notify administrators of potential issues.
-   - Profiler: Helps in understanding how requests are delivered and the performance of page elements in web applications.
+   - Profiler: **Helps in understanding how requests are delivered and the performance of page elements in web applications**.
    - Application map: Provides a topology and view of application dependencies to identify issues and bottlenecks.
    - Usage analytics: Allows gathering and analysis of user metrics from client-side events and interactions.

 3. Architectural Components and Instrumentation:
-   - Application Insights collects telemetry data from the client-side, the application, and its dependencies, providing a full-stack monitoring service.
+   - Application Insights **collects telemetry data from the client-side, the application, and its dependencies, providing a full-stack monitoring service**.
    - Instrumentation can be done using runtime or code-based approaches, with the latter enabling more robust data gathering and other features.

 4. Demonstration in Azure portal: